kvarak/dnd/docs/_Classes/alchemist.md

 ### Evasion
-Beginning at 12th level, your experience with avoiding your own bombs' explosions has granted you the ability to nimbly dodge out of the way of certain area effects, such as a red dragon’s fiery breath or an *ice storm* spell.
+Your experience with avoiding your own bombs' explosions has granted you the ability to nimbly dodge out of the way of certain area effects, such as a red dragon’s fiery breath or an *ice storm* spell.

 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ### Philosopher’s Stone
-At 20th level, you unlock the secrets of alchemy.
+You unlock the secrets of alchemy.
 Using your alchemist's supplies and 1000 gp worth of materials, you can spend 1 week of work creating a philosopher's stone, a dynamo of elemental energy encased in a fist-sized, glowing jewel.
 Your philosopher's stone only works in your possession, and you can only have one at a time.
 To any other creature, it is just an ordinary (if beautiful) gemstone.
 As long as you possess your philosopher's stone, you gain the following benefits.

 - You age 10 times slower than normal, and your age cannot be magically changed.
 - You have advantage on saving throws against disease and poison.